caffidev/feather-rs/README.md

 cd feather
 cargo build --release
 ```
+If you're going to production, don't forget to change some settings in config.toml!

 Compiling from source requires the latest stable version of Rust.
 Older Rust versions may be able
 to compile Feather, but they are not guaranteed to keep working.